badrchaouch/programming-lecture/README.md

 # programming-lecture

 # My Project
-This is my first GitHub repository.
+This is my first ever GitHub repository.